Probate Q&A Series

 1. Determine the Primary Probate Court

-North Carolina law requires you to open probate where the decedent lived at death.
+North Carolina law generally requires estate administration in the county where the decedent was domiciled at death.
 Under N.C.G.S. § 28A-2-1, the clerk of superior court in that county oversees the estate.
 Contact that clerk’s office and ask for certified copies of these filings:

 • Decedent’s will, if one exists